-Our implant fee includes the implant, abutment, and crown, but not any fees for extraction or bone graft, if needed.
+Our implant fee includes the IMPLANT, CUSTOM ABUTMENT, AND PORCELAIN FUSED TO METAL CROWN, but not any fees for extraction, bone graft, or iCat, if needed.
 Our bridge fees does not include any fees for extraction, bone graft, build-ups,or root canals if needed.

 Note: Where multiple teeth are missing, an implant is not always required for each missing tooth, so the implant fees per tooth often go down as more teeth are replaced.
 Factors like unctontolled diabetes, heavy smoking, alcohol addiction, extreme clenching, lack of adequate bone height or density, and other factors may make implants not a viable treatment option for some people.